yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 For information about how you establish a grading policy and work with the problem components in your course, see :ref:`Establish a Grading Policy` or :ref:`Working with Problem Components`.

-**Important**: If you make changes to your grading policy or problem components after a course starts, students can see the effect of your changes on their Progress pages.
+**Important**: If you make changes to your grading policy after a course starts, students can see the effect of your changes on their Progress pages.
 Be sure to announce any changes on your Course Info page.

 .. _Review_grades:

 ********************************************************
-Review How Grading is Configured for Your Course
+Review How Grading Is Configured for Your Course
 ********************************************************

 You can review the assignment types that are graded and their respective weights on the Instructor Dashboard.